ChainSafe/forest/documentation/src/cli.md

 the state of the syncing process, and check blocks that will never be synced (and for what reason).

-Wait Wait for the sync process to be complete Usage: `forest-cli sync wait`
+Wait for the sync process to be complete Usage: `forest-cli sync wait`
 Permissions: Read

 Status Check the current state of the syncing process, displaying some